brave-experiments/sku-js-php/README.md

 5. Pass this [`SECRET`](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/Controller.php#L23) to `generateSkuToken`.
 6. Generate `sku_tokens` for each item.
 See sample code [here](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/Controller.php#L31)
 7. Embed the `sku_tokens` in the web page.
 See sample code [here](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/View.php#L56)
-8. Invoke `BraveSKU.init()` on the client side.
+8. Invoke `BraveSKU.init()` on the client side after the page is loaded.
 See sample code [here](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/js/init.js#L2).
 Init parses the SKU tokens to add a `Buy with BAT` button which on click invokes the Payment UI.
 9. For:
     * **One-click workflow**: Embed the token with class name [bat-sku-one-click](https://github.com/brave-experiments/sku-js-php/blob/master/demo_one_click/View.php#L54).
 Once the JS library sees a `div` with this id.
 It parses the token to add a button which if clicked displays the Payment UI.